-Before ViacomCBS, Gupta held positions at Time Warner Cable and was a media investment banker at Deutsche Bank on Wall Street.
+Before Paramount, Gupta held positions at Time Warner Cable and was a media investment banker at Deutsche Bank on Wall Street for ~7 years.

-Gupta is an Emmy voter, was featured in a 2018 HBS case study, a national BOD member of T-Howard and formerly NAMIC, and a co-founder of Socks-For- Shelters.
+Gupta is an Emmy voter, was featured in a 2018 HBS case study, a national BOD member of T-Howard and formerly NAMIC, and a co-founder of Socks-For-Shelters.
 In 2020, Gupta was recognized by the industry publication, CableFax, as one of the Most Influential Multi-Ethnic Media Executives.
+In 2022, Gupta was recognized by The Asia Society for his contributions to minorities in the media industry.